0x80/isolate-package/README.md

 In summary this is how it works:

-1. The package to be deployed lists its internal dependencies as usual, but the manifest files for those packages point directly to the Typescript source.
+1. The package to be deployed lists its internal dependencies as usual, but the package manifests of those dependencies point directly to the Typescript source.
 2. You configure the bundler of your target package to include the source code for those internal package in its output bundle.
 In the case of TSUP for the [API service in the